sahkirteke/hibernateMapping/README.md

 # hibernateMapping

-## These project include all hibernate mapping.
+## These projects include all hibernate mapping.

 ### Contents